tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 }
 ~~~

-Patching an existing client MUST fail if changing `ClientHandle` results in a
+Patching an existing client MUST fail if changing `clientHandle` results in a
 conflict with another existing client.

 ## Client Discovery